mj3b/juno/jira_ai_agent_documentation.md

 ## API Reference

-The Jira AI Analytics Agent provides a comprehensive REST API that enables programmatic access to all system capabilities including natural language processing, analytics generation, data visualization, and Jira integration.
+The JUNO provides a comprehensive REST API that enables programmatic access to all system capabilities including natural language processing, analytics generation, data visualization, and Jira integration.
 The API follows RESTful design principles with consistent endpoint naming, HTTP method usage, and response formatting that ensures predictable and intuitive integration patterns.

 ### Authentication and Security